Social Security has set a very complex system for deciding if people are disabled.

 Click above to read.

-Questions about how to make your case stand out from the large number of applications?
+Questions about your disability case?
 Feel free to contact Illinois Social Security Disability Attorney Dirk May at 309-827-4371.

 Click above to read.